isralduke/thatbook/23-isaiah.md

 > in that day.
 > <a name="2:12">2:12</a> Indeed, the Lord who leads armies has planned a day of judgment,
 > for all the high and mighty,
-> for all who are proud—they will be humiliated;
+> for all who are proud — they will be humiliated;
 > <a name="2:13">2:13</a> for all the cedars of Lebanon,
 > that are so high and mighty,
 > for all the oaks of Bashan;